Catalyst and Aldwyck – more detail

 Our shared appetite to grow

-Combining with another housing association is part of both Aldwyck’s and Catalyst’s growth strategies.
+Combining with another housing association was part of both Aldwyck’s and Catalyst’s growth strategies.

-Aldwyck’s priority is to achieve the financial capacity to build more homes while Catalyst desires a more even balance between its homes based within and outside London.
-The proposed union could achieve both of these aspirations.
+Aldwyck’s priority was to achieve the financial capacity to build more homes while Catalyst desired a more even balance between its homes based within and outside London.
+The union will achieve both of these aspirations.

 Ian McDermott’s appointment as Catalyst CEO

-Ian McDermott, currently Aldwyck Group Chief Executive, was announced as the new Catalyst Chief Executive in July and takes up his role in January 2019, taking over from Rod Cahill.
+Ian McDermott, previously Aldwyck Group Chief Executive, was announced as the new Catalyst Chief Executive in July 2018 and took up his role in January 2019, taking over from Rod Cahill.

 Ian was appointed as Catalyst’s CEO on the basis of his ability to deliver Catalyst’s objectives in line with its vision, values and culture.
 There was no thought of a potential alliance at the time.
 The Aldwyck Board subsequently reviewed its options and decided to consider joining with another organisation before advertising the CEO vacancy.
 Key considerations were proximity and an organisation with an outstanding amount of capacity to support Aldwyck’s home-building ambitions.
 Catalyst was best fit and the two Chairs then initiated a discussion.